 Live entertainment– There’s a show for just about every interest.
-A few include Sweet Fanny Adams Theatre, Biblical Times Dinner Theater, The Comedy Barn Theater, Dixie Stampede, Lumberjack Adventure, Hatfield & McCoy Dinner Show, and Smoky Mountain Opry.
+A few include Sweet Fanny Adams Theater Variety Show, The Comedy Barn in Pigeon Forge, Dolly Parton’s Stampede, Hatfield and McCoy Dinner Show, and Smoky Mountain Opry Variety Show.

 Pancake Pantry– Expect to wait at this Tennessee favorite, first opened in 1960.
 Everything is homemade, from the pancake batter to the butter.
 If you’re not a fan of pancakes or sweets, they also offer burgers, sandwiches, and omelets.
 628 Parkway, Gatlinburg, (865) 436-4724

 Greenbrier Restaurant– Set in a log cabin built in 1939, Greenbrier is a favorite restaurant for views of the Smokies and romantic dining.
 Steaks and seafood are on offer, as well as a full wine list.
 370 Newman Road, Gatlinburg, (865) 436-6318

 Tony Gore’s Smoky Mountain BBQ & Grill– For a hearty meal, go to Tony’s, owned by a local gospel singer.
 Here you’ll find massive portions of barbecue, potato chips, and slices of homemade cakes.
 1818 Winfield Dunn Parkway, Sevierville, (865) 429-7771